HOW CRAZY FOR CORNELIA GOT LEGS

 Cornelia was a quirky romantic comedy about a doorman in love with a debutante obsessed with the inventor Nikola Tesla.

-Amazon was new then, the first advertising-sensitive distribution channel for books.
+Amazon was new then.
 I placed test ads in the N.Y.
-Times Book Review and People inviting readers to visit Cornelia's Amazon page displaying positive reviews.
-Amazon sales surged, which I reinforced with on-site promotion.
+Times Book Review and People inviting readers to visit Cornelia's Amazon page with its positive reviews.

 Cornelia became a #5 LA Times Bestseller and ranked #20 for all books on Amazon that week.